 Preventing false alarms is a matter of taking a few simple steps to reduce or eliminate the chance of having them.

-Knowing the codes also applies to house guests and occasional visitors.
+- Make sure your guests, visitors, and caregivers can also disarm your Ring Alarm using their own 4-digit guest user access code.
 If you have someone staying with you for a while, make sure they're comfortable arming and disarming the system.
 Don't forget people like the babysitter, house cleaner, and dog walker too.
 Anyone who can enter your house when you're not around should have a code to operate the system.

-Your Ring Alarm comes with pet-immune motion detectors that should ignore animals in your home up to about 45 pounds.
+- Pet-proof your alarm system so they don’t trigger false alarms.
+Your Ring Alarm comes with pet-immune motion detectors that should ignore animals in your home up to about 50 pounds.
 If you have a larger animal, you may need to make some special accommodations to make sure they don't set off your alarm.